 - Youth Camp – Operated only during school vacations for recreational or educational purposes to five or more children.
 Camps are licensed as residential (overnight) or licensed as a day camp.

-Licensed child care providers are required to comply with health and safety standards that include training, staff to child ratios, supervision requirements, fire safety, and background checks.
-Licensed providers are also subject to unannounced on-site inspections at least once a year
+Licensed child care providers are required to comply with health and safety standards and are subject to unnannounced on-site inspections at least once a year.

 This type of care is informal and therefore does not require regulation by the State.
 This type of care is also referred to as Family, Friend and Neighbor care or Kith and Kin care.